applicationdesignframework/applicationdesignframework.github.io/README.md

 Architecture (AWS Well-Architected Framework - [source](https://docs.aws.amazon.com/wellarchitected/latest/framework/definitions.html)):
 * An **architecture** describes how components work together.
 How components communicate and interact is often the focus of architecture diagrams.

+## Mindset
+> Application is an ownership boundary.
+It includes metadata, toolchain, and components.

+> It is the application scope that should change with evolution, not the component.

 ## Recommendations
 ADF introduces the following recommendations along with related personas:
 1. **Work backwards [Sales, Marketing, Product]** to clarify problem and solution.
 Capture use cases.
 Consider writing [press release/frequently asked questions (PR/FAQ)](https://productstrategy.co/working-backwards-the-amazon-prfaq-for-product-innovation/) or [pitch](https://basecamp.com/shapeup/1.5-chapter-06).